-She worked as an Assistant Dean and Director of Studies at the University as well as teaching composition and literature at Wake Forest University and introduction to theater at James Madison University.
-She has directed readings and productions of Shakespeare and other early modern playwrights at Wake Forest University and the University of Virginia.
-She is currently teaching English at Renaissance School in Charlottesville.
+She worked as an Assistant Dean and Director of Studies at the University of Virginia, taught composition and literature at Wake Forest University, and taught introduction to theater at James Madison University.
+She has directed readings and productions of Shakespeare and other early modern playwrights at Wake Forest and at the University of Virginia.
+Most recently she taught English at Renaissance School in Charlottesville.

 Throughout the years, while raising her son Liam, she wrote poetry, plays, and fiction, notably her novel High Tide.
 In 2017, an excerpt from the novel was a finalist in the Virginia Festival of the Book Fiction Contest, and her poem, “These Same Fields,” won the Writer House / Jefferson Madison Regional Library Poetry Competition.
 Her poetry collection, Family Album, was published in June 2019 and High Tide is forthcoming this year, both from Chenille Books.